Also incredibly famous for its cherry blossoms, Mount Yoshinoyama in Nara is also well-known for its autumn colors.

 Hours: 7:30AM~5:40PM (every 15 min)

 Kids: ¥230 kids one-way, ¥400 round-trip (tax included)

 Visit to Zao Gongen: the Center of Faith

-When you get off the ropeway, you will come to a path lined with shops famous for Yoshino local goods such as kaki-no-ha-zushi (persimmon leaf sushi) and Yoshino kuzu (a starch product).
+When you get off the Mount Yoshino Ropeway, you will come to a path lined with shops famous for Yoshino local goods such as kaki-no-ha-zushi (persimmon leaf sushi) and Yoshino kuzu (a starch product).
 And then right there in front of you, you will see the gates of the World Heritage Site Kinpusenji Temple!

 - Address Yoshinoyama, Yoshino-cho, Yoshino-gun, Nara

 Viewing Times: 8:30AM~4:30PM (reception closes 4:00PM)

 Yumoto Hounoya: An Amazing View from the Open Air Bath!

 Leaving Kimpusenji, I continue on further towards the popular hot springs inn, Yumoto Hounoya.
 The secret of its popularity is its amazing view that overlooks everything!
 You can also enjoy viewing the trees coloring the mountain from both the bath and the guest rooms.
 I definitely recommend staying for those who would love to take their time leisurely enjoying the autumn views.